-Ms. Burnette earned her J.D., magna cum laude, from the University of Minnesota Law School in 2007, where she was Editor in Chief of The Minnesota Journal of Law, Science and Technology.
+Jennifer earned her J.D., magna cum laude, from the University of Minnesota Law School in 2007, where she was Editor in Chief of The Minnesota Journal of Law, Science and Technology.

 She gained her interdisciplinary technical training while earning B.S. degrees in material science & engineering and in engineering science & applied mathematics in 2004 from Northwestern University.
-While at Northwestern University, Ms. Burnette was involved in the research and development of an oxidation resistant niobium superalloy.
+While at Northwestern University, she was involved in the research and development of an oxidation resistant niobium superalloy.
 She was also involved in the research and development of a method for biosynthesis of molecular building blocks for nanoscale patterning and self-assembly.
-She also participated in an internship program involving the development of a novel liposome drug delivery system with applications as chemotherapy drug delivery units.
+Jennifer also participated in an internship program involving the development of a novel liposome drug delivery system with applications as chemotherapy drug delivery units.
 Additional research covered the synthesis of iron oxide magnetic particles for use with drug delivery systems.